 Adults have a right to live in safety, free from abuse and neglect.

 Local authorities have a statutory duty to establish a Safeguarding Adults Board under the Care Act 2014.
-The County Durham Safeguarding Adults Inter-Agency Partnership was established in 2007, became the formal County Durham Safeguarding Adults Board in 2015, and was renamed Durham Safeguarding Adults Partnership from 2021.
+The County Durham Safeguarding Adults Inter-Agency Partnership was established in 2007, became the formal County Durham Safeguarding Adults Board in 2015, and was renamed Durham Safeguarding Adults Partnership (DSAP) from 2021.

 Durham Safeguarding Adults Partnership has a duty to assure itself that partners are working together to safeguard adults from abuse and neglect or the risk of abuse and neglect, and to support communities to prevent abuse and neglect.

 This short video explains who Durham Safeguarding Adults Partnership is and what it does to support adult safeguarding.